Dry Type Transformer Cooling Explained: AN vs AF and Advanced Methods| CHBEB

 🔍 Field Example: For a remote industrial site, we chose AN cooling despite its lower capacity because the minimal maintenance requirements were crucial for the location’s limited access.

-AN Cooling – Air Natural System Explained
+AN Cooling Explained – How Air Natural Systems Work

 AN (Air Natural) cooling is the most basic method for dry-type transformers, relying on passive airflow for heat dissipation.